-The marker is a square 10cm wide, 2cm thick (\pm 2mm) and with a mass less than or equal to 100g.
-Its upper side is covered with a vinyl with a 7cm ArUco 4x4 tag (centered).
+The marker is a square 10cm wide, 2cm thick $(\pm 2\text{mm})$ and with a mass less than or equal to 100g.
+Its upper side is covered with a vinyl with a 7cm ArUco tag (Not used for juniors and can be changed at will).
 A 1cm wide white outline is drawn around the ArUco tag to facilitate its detection.

 A 0.5cm wide contour in the same colour as the team is drawn at the edge of the upper surface.
-The team's color also occupies the edge of the marker.(Figure 1)
+The team's color also occupies the edge of the marker.(Figure 1a)